LTUC/amman-dotnet-401d2/Curriculum/Class27/lab/README.md

 **User story 2:** This user story is about creating a page for users to log in.
 Add a new razor page named `Login` to the "Accounts" folder located in the "Pages" directory.
 Once your setup is complete, confirm that an already registered user can successfully log into the site.

 **User story 3:** This user story will require the setup of a database.
 Name this database `StoreDbContext`.
 Register it in the Startup.cs file.
 This user story will also require you to implement the repository design pattern
-1. Create a new interface, maybe named IInventory
+1. If you haven't created an interface from lab 26, do so today.
 1. Populate the interface with signatures that will represent basic CRUD operations within the inventory for products such as `Create`, `GetAll`, `GetByID`, `Update`, `Delete`.
 	- The actual method signatures within your interface will vary and may not be those exact 5 methods.
-1. Create a new service called `InventoryManagement` that implements the interface `IInventory`.
+1. Create a new service called `InventoryManagement` that implements your interface.
     - You won't be using this service right away, but create the interface and service to help prep you for a future sprint.
     - You will create the `ProductsController` in a future sprint.
 No need to create it now.
 1. Be sure to add the DbContext reference to your interface so that you have access to the db.
-1. Register your interface in your startup class
+1. Confirm you have registered your interface in your startup class
-1. Bring your interface into your Controller when you need to reference it instead of your DBContext
+1. Bring your interface into your Controller when you need to reference it.

 Finally, seed your database with 10 default products.
 Within your "Product" Model, have properties to hold basic information about a Product such as: ID(int), Sku(string), Name(string), Price(decimal), Description(string), Image(string).